-The mission of XBRL US, Inc. is to support the implementation of XBRL business reporting standards for use by U.S. public and private sectors, with a goal of interoperability between sectors, and to promote XBRL adoption through marketplace collaboration.
+The mission of XBRL US, Inc. is to support the implementation of digital reporting standards for business and government through the development of taxonomies for use by U.S. public and private sectors, with a goal of interoperability between sectors, and by promoting XBRL adoption through marketplace collaboration.

 Brief History